exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

   }
 ```

 When you want to map CSV files without any headers then you should use the index of the columns (zero-based, so start counting at 0).
-Example:
+The following example maps column 0 to "ID":
 ```json
   "mapping": {
     "fields": {